Autostick

 The name Autostick has been used for a Volkswagen semi-automatic transmission, which is a vacuum-operated automatic clutch system, coupled with a conventional 3-speed manual transmission.

 The "AutoStick" system designed by Chrysler allows for manual selection of gears with a standard hydraulic automatic transmission, also known as a manumatic.

 The Autostick systems used by Volkswagen and Chrysler are unrelated, not mechanically similar in their operation, and do not share any similarities with their internal design and build.

 The manumatic transmission systems are variously described or marketed under names that including "e-stick", "shift-command", "steptronic", and "geartronic".
-Manufacturers increasingly offer electronically-controlled automatic transmissions that provide drivers with an ability to shift gears on their own.
+Manufacturers increasingly offer electronically controlled automatic transmissions that provide drivers with an ability to shift gears on their own.

 The objective of these systems is to provide a sportier, more driver-focused feel.
 They combine the convenience of an automatic with the ability for the driver to have an increased degree of control in gear selection process.
 Due to modern automatic transmissions becoming almost as efficient and responsive, cars with fully manual transmissions are less in demand.

 Volkswagen Autostick

 Marketed as the Volkswagen Automatic Stickshift, the three-speed manual transmission was connected to a vacuum-operated automatic clutch.
 The top of the gear shift was designed to easily depress and activate an electric switch, i.e. when engaged by the driver's hand.
 When pressed, the switch operated a 12-volt solenoid, in turn, operating the vacuum clutch servo, thus disengaging the clutch and allowing shifting between gears.
 With the driver's hand removed from the gearshift, the clutch would re-engage automatically.
 The transmission was also equipped with a torque converter, allowing the car to idle in gear, like an automatic.
 The torque converter was operated by transmission fluid.
 This would allow the car to stop in any gear and start from a standing stop in any gear.

-The Autostick debuted on the 1968 Volkswagen Beetle, Volkswagen Type 3 and Karmann Ghia at mid-model year along with a fully-independent rear suspension that debuted in August 1968 for the 1969 model year.
+The Autostick debuted on the 1968 Volkswagen Beetle and Karmann Ghia at mid-model year along with a fully-independent rear suspension that debuted in August 1968 for the 1969 model year.
 VW ended Autostick production with the 1976 model year.